keolo/keolo-com/content/tutorials/how-to-build-an-ehr/introduction.md

 We will introduce various tools that facilitate the development process:

-- **Work Management**: Tools like ClickUp, Jira, and Linear for tracking progress and managing tasks.
+- **Work Management**: Tools like ClickUp, Jira, or Linear for tracking progress and managing tasks.
 - **Version Control**: Using GitLab for source code management and CI/CD pipelines.
 - **Local Development**: Gitpod for consistent and collaborative development environments.
 - **Quality Assurance**: Implementing Cucumber for behavior-driven development and automated testing.